sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-These styles add a nice vertical line on the left side of our entire time line.
+These styles add a nice vertical line on the left side of our entire timeline.
 Now that we have that line, we can shift the dates over to the left side of it.
 The shift requires rules for the parent `<li>` as well as the `<time>` elements.
-For the parent `<li>` elements we want their `position` specified as `relative`.
+For the parent `<li>` elements, we want their `position` specified as `relative`.

 ``` {.css .numberLines}
 .timeline li {